 Kodama also runs with an operating speed of 285 km/h but makes stops at the smaller towns.

 For some great suggestions and recommendations on which places to visit and what to do in Kyoto, check out our Japan in 14 days (day 4-6) blog post.

 Timetables and fares

-A standard Tokyo to Kyoto trip with the JR Pass takes close to 1 hour and 40 minutes, taking the Hikari Shinkansen.
-Unlike Hikari, all Kodama trains need close to 4 hours to reach Kyoto from Tokyo.
-This is so since they stop at all stations before reaching their final destination.
+A standard Tokyo to Kyoto trip with the JR Pass takes close to 2 hours and 40 minutes, taking the Hikari Shinkansen.
+Unlike Hikari, all Kodama trains need around 3 hours and 40 minutes to reach Kyoto from Tokyo.
+This is because they stop at all stations before reaching their final destination.

-To get from Tokyo to Osaka, you will need to take very same trains.
-Either the Hikari bullet train or Kodama from Tokyo or Shinagawa stations in central Tokyo.
+To get from Tokyo to Osaka, you will need to take very same Shinkansen trains.
+Either the Hikari Shinkansen or Kodama Shinkansen from Tokyo or Shinagawa stations in central Tokyo.
 Both run on the Tokaido Shinkansen line, connecting the two cities.

 Timetable and fares